dev667/latex-cs/README.md

 # LaTeX for Computer Science

-Contains all my LaTeX snippets and templates created for my computer science classes.
+Contains all my LaTeX snippets and templates initially created for my computer science classes.

 Have fun compiling!